itsolver/Marketing-Site/_posts/2014-12-19-css-truck-deconstruction.md

 ---
-title: How To Create an Animated Pickup in CSS and HTML
+title: How to create an animated pickup in CSS and HTML
-header: Creating a CSS and HTML Animated Pickup
 category: Deconstructions
 author: george
+image:
+image_featured: false
 permalink: /deconstructions/2014/12/19/css-truck-deconstruction.html
 ---